vandrada/vandrada.github.io/source/_posts/2015-10-11-list-comprehensions.markdown

 them by two and storing them in the list that would eventually be returned.
 Once the iterator is empty, all we do is return the list and we're done.

-## Dissection the Bytecode for the For Loop
+## Dissecting the Bytecode for For Loops
 Similar to what we did with the list comprehension, let's write an equivalent function but use the `for ... in` construct instead